Holy Trinity (Masaccio): Notable characteristics

 The Trinity is noteworthy for its inspiration taken from ancient Roman triumphal arches and the strict adherence to recently developed perspective techniques, with a vanishing point at the viewer's eye level, so that, as Vasari describes it "a barrel vault drawn in perspective, and divided into squares with rosettes that diminish and are foreshortened so well that there seems to be a hole in the wall."
-This artistic technique is called trompe-l'œil, which means "deceives the eye," in French.
+The effect of the correct perspectival projection may be called trompe-l'œil, which means "deceives the eye," in French.
 The fresco had a transforming effect on generations of Florentine painters and visiting artists.
-The sole figure without a fully realized three-dimensional occupation of space is the God supporting the Cross, considered an immeasurable being.
+The sole figure without a fully realized three-dimensional occupation of space is God supporting the Cross, considered an immeasurable being.
 The kneeling patrons represent another important novelty, occupying the viewer's own space, "in front of" the picture plane, which is represented by the Ionic columns and the Corinthian pilasters from which the feigned vault appears to spring; they are depicted in the traditional prayerful pose of donor portraits, but on the same scale as the central figures, rather than the more usual 'diminution', and with noteworthy attention to realism and volume.

 Masaccio placed the horizon line across the floor between the two donors.
 Orthogonal lines fan geometrically upward and outward into what becomes the angles and dimensions of the slightly diagonal lines of the coffers of the barrel vault.
 His use of linear perspective gives the illusion of realistic three-dimensional space.